-If the complainant believes the school did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Education Funding and Skills Agency (ESFA) after they have completed Stage 2.
-Further information about how the ESFA handles complaints about academies can be found here.
+If the complainant believes the school / trust did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 3.

 The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by LDST.
-They will consider whether Liverpool Diocesan Schools Trust has adhered to education legislation and any statutory policies connected with the complaint.

-The complainant should refer their complaint to the ESFA online following this link or write to
+They will consider whether LDST has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+The complainant can refer their complaint to the ESFA online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to: